 We diagnose the flu based on your symptoms, but there's always a risk of misdiagnosis.
 We only prescribe a treatment when it's appropriate based on evidence-based guidelines.

 If we treat you for the flu even though you don't have it, you'd be taking an antiviral unnecessarily and taking on the small risk of side effects from the medicine without any clear benefit.
 There's also a risk that the medicine we prescribe won't work, even if we correctly diagnosed you with the flu.

-Whether we decide to treat you or not, you have the right to decline our recommended treatment plan and seek care from another doctor.
+Whether we decide to treat you or not, you have the right to decline our recommended treatment plan and seek care from another doctor or nurse practitioner.